isomerpages/moe-meridiansec/index.md

       subtitle: Joyful Learners, Creative Thinkers, Compassionate Leaders
       variant: center
   - infopic:
+      title: 2024 Open House for P6 students
+      id: infopic
+      description: Dear Parents/ Guardians and P6 students,  Want to find out more about what Meridian Secondary has to offer?
+      url: /2024-open-house-for-p6-students/
+      alt: Image alt text
+      image: /images/2024_MSS_Open_House_for_P6.jpg
+  - infopic:
       title: Meridian Making Waves
       id: infopic
       description: Click below to find out more about our Meridians who have been